xhay-p/re-tacred-reannotation/models/gcn-cgcn/README.md

 ## Preparation

 The code requires that you have access to the TACRED dataset (LDC license required).
-The TACRED dataset is currently scheduled for public release via LDC in December 2018.
 For possible early access to this data please contact `yuhao.zhang ~at~ stanford.edu`.
 Once you have the TACRED data, please put the JSON files under the directory `dataset/tacred`.

 First, download and unzip GloVe vectors from the Stanford NLP group website, with:
 ```